-I’m not going to go into why voluntary reporting to the FBI doesn’t seem to be enough — that’s beyond the scope of this posting — but I will say that across jurisdictions, when an officer kills someone with his or her firearm, an investigation almost always follows.
-But, somehow, the content of those investigations fails to reach the FBI’s centralized data collection and reporting system.
+Clearly, the use of a voluntary reporting system is not enough.
+What is telling is that across jurisdictions throughout the United States, when law enforcement officers kill people, the killing may but more than likely will not be reported to the FBI’s centralized data collection and reporting system.
 On the other hand, there isn’t a lack of reporting when a civilian causes someone’s death.
 In fact, all civilian crimes that are reported at the local level have also been documented and reported at the national level since 1929 by the FBI.

 The FBI’s Uniform Crime Reporting (UCR) Program, collects monthly counts of the number of crimes known to law enforcement from thousands of agencies throughout the nation.
 Information on the number of crimes known is recorded for eight offense categories, based on the most serious offense reported for each crime incident:

 - motor vehicle theft